Biruwa Rural Municipality

 Biruwa (बिरुवा) is a Village council in Syangja District in Gandaki Province, central Nepal.

 History

 On 12 March 2017, the government of Nepal implemented a new local administrative structure consisting of 744 local units.
-With the implementation of the new local administrative structure, VDCs have been replaced with municipal & village councils.
+In the new local administrative structure, VDCs have been replaced with municipal & village councils.
 Biruwa is one of these 744 local units.
-Biruwa is created by merging Biruwa Archale, (4-8) Wards of Rangvang, (3-9) Wards of Pelkachaur, Oraste, Manakamana, (1-6) Wards of Chinnebas & (1-5,7) wards of Kichnas.
+Biruwa was created by merging Biruwa Archale, (4-8) Wards of Rangvang, (3-9) Wards of Pelkachaur, Oraste, Manakamana, (1-6) Wards of Chinnebas & (1-5,7) wards of Kichnas.

 Political situation

 Biruwa is divided into 8 Wards.
-It is surrounded by Putalibazar at northern side, Harinas & Tanahun District from east, Bhirkot & Waling from west and Chapakot at south.
+It is surrounded by Putalibazar to the north, Harinas & Tanahun District to the east, Bhirkot & Waling to the west and Chapakot to the south.
 Biruwa Archale is its headquarter.

 Population

 As Biruwa is created by merging Biruwa Archale, (4-8) Wards of Rangvang, (3,9) Wards of Pelkachaur, Oraste, Manakamana, (1-6) Wards of Chinnebas & (1-5,7) wards of Kichnas.
 The sum population of Biruwa, 18,413, is residing in an area of 95.79 km2.